 Note that the two particles made up of quanta in the closed state both move at the speed of light.

-A conclusion that can be drawn from the above line of reasoning is that photons can be transformed into massive matter through physical manipulations.
+We can conclude that photons can be transformed into inertial matter through physical manipulations.

 When sufficiently stressed, gamma-rays pop like popcorn in a microwave oven.
 They undergo a transformation from photon to an electron and a positron.